MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/hardware-requirements-for-the-teams-app.md

 You can use Microsoft Teams on these mobile platforms:

-- Android - requires Android 4.4 or later
+- Android - requires Android 5.0 or later as of July 2019.
+  Support is limited to the last four major versions of Android.
+When a new major version of Android is released, the new version and the previous three versions are officially supported.

-- iOS - requires iOS 10.0 or later.
+- iOS - requires iOS 10.0 or later as of July 2019.
 Compatible with iPhone, iPad, and iPod touch.
+  Support is limited to the two most recent major versions of iOS.
+When a new major version of iOS is released, the new version of iOS and the previous version are officially supported.

 ## Hardware requirements for the Teams app in a Virtual Desktop Infrastructure (VDI) environment